Dad pleads with carjackers to get son out of his car

 MEMPHIS, Tenn.
-(WREG) — It was a scary moment for a Cordova couple who thought carjackers might drive off in their vehicle with their son still strapped in his car seat.
+(WREG) — It was a scary moment for a Tennessee couple who thought carjackers might drive off in their vehicle with their son still strapped in his car seat.

 It happened Sunday at the Canterbury Woods Apartments in Northeast Memphis.

+Then, a man allegedly put a gun to the back of her boyfriend’s head.

 “I’m freaking out.
-First thing I do is call the cops while this is going on,” she said.
+First thing I do is call the cops while this is going on,” she told Nexstar’s WREG.

-She said the carjacker demanded the keys to the Charger and took her boyfriend’s wallet and the diaper bag he was carrying.
-She said her boyfriend, who doesn’t speak much English, motioned to the carjacker that their toddler was still in the car and pleaded with them to let him get his child out of the vehicle.
+The suspected carjacker demanded the car keys and took her boyfriend’s wallet and the diaper bag he was carrying, Marlen explained.
+She said her boyfriend, who doesn’t speak much English, motioned to the alleged carjacker that their toddler was still in the car and pleaded with them to let him get his child out of the vehicle.

 “It was a relief when he got the baby, and then they took the car, and they left,” said Marlen.

-Marlen told police the two males with the guns left in her vehicle and were followed by a black Nissan with a white driver-side rear door with at least three people inside.
+Marlen told police two men with guns left in her vehicle and were followed by a black Nissan with at least three people inside.

-She also helped investigators track her Charger to the 3800 block of Brandy in Raleigh.
-Officers spotted her car and the black Nissan, also reported stolen, in the driveway of the residence.
-They said they also found one of the carjackers hiding in a bathtub inside the home.
+Using an app on her phone, Marlen helped investigators track her Charger to a nearby home.

 “I have a Dodge app on my phone that lets me know where the car is parked that I had to update to three different locations,” said Marlen.
 “The final location is where they found the car.”